 “Predictions based on biometric systems” is less clear.
 It would be helpful to have a definition of what constitutes a “biometric” or “biometric system” as that will be the initial threshold and there is currently a great deal of ambiguity in case law and Canadian statues, as well as the Reports of Findings by the Office of the Privacy Commissioner of Canada.
 There is no definition in the current draft of Bill C-27.
 The lack of consistent understanding creates uncertainty as to what is being regulated.
 Furthermore, the restriction of the scope to “predictions” is curious – expanding this to “predictions, recommendations or decisions” would parallel the proposed language in Bill C-27 regarding automated decision systems.
 As drafted, the AIDA could potentially apply to AI-based filters on social media that “predict” users’ future career or celebrity lifestyle.
 Presumably it is the more insidious uses of biometrics that are intended to be captured (for instance, the use by employers or advertisers to assess areas such as an individual’s stress levels, engagement, and excitement, allowing an employer or advertiser to make a range of calculated assumptions about an individual based upon on an image or a live stream during an interview or interaction).

-The identification of health and safety systems will have broad impact on manufactures of items such as wearables and connected vehicles (for instance, vehicle safety systems that monitor excessive breakdown or driver fatigue).
-Smart home functions may also be implicated.
+The identification of “health and safety systems” as systems of interest will have a broad impact on manufactures of items such as wearables and connected vehicles (for instance, vehicle safety systems that monitor excessive breakdown or driver fatigue).
+Certain smart home functions may also be implicated.

 There is a specific call out for open source software or open access AI systems, likely in response to initial concerns by organizations that open source, in many respects the lifeblood of innovation, would be stifled by regulation.
 The Companion Document specifically addresses this, saying: